-Exhibitions at Friendship Firehouse Museum
+On View at Friendship Firehouse Museum

-A highlight of the collection is the Rodgers Pumper, a Suction Engine or Hand Pumper built for Friendship by John Rodgers of Baltimore in 1851.
+A highlight of the Friendship Firehouse collection is the suction engine, or suction pumper, built by John Rodgers of Baltimore and purchased by the Friendship Fire Company in 1851.
 Learn more about the pumper from “ The Friendship Pumper” by Kris Lloyd, Antiques in Alexandria 1999.

 The Hose Carriage